 Some participants had direct experience with educating the community about healthy foods and eating.
-These participants shared that some community members have limited knowledge of fresh fruits and vegetables and would benefit from early education for parents and children in schools.
+These participants shared that for some community members, their knowledge of fresh fruits and vegetables is limited and would benefit from early education for parents and children in schools.